-Cremation services offer a wide variety of choices.
-The first decision to be made is to have the body present for calling hours and funeral services or to have the cremation occur first and then have the cremated remains available for calling hours and memorial services.
-Once this is determined, then other selections will follow, such as the choice of a casket, urn or possibly both, when and where will the services occur, do I need photos, clothing or a cemetery plot.
+When families select cremation for their loved one there are several options that are available.
+Probably the first and most important decision to be made is whether to have the body present for calling hours and funeral services or to have the cremation performed first and then have the cremated remains available for calling hours and memorial services.
+Once this is determined, then other selections will follow, such as the choice of a casket, urn or possibly both.
+When and where will the services occur, do I need photos, clothing or a cemetery plot.
 We will help you through the process of making these selections, in a manner that respects your wishes.

 Cremation is an alternative to the burial process and it is chosen by many people because of religious beliefs, the desire to preserve the environment or it was requested by the person who died.
 Cremation is also a less expensive option in comparison to a burial and is not an alternative to a funeral, but rather an alternative to burial or other forms of disposition.